IIRAI/dual_manipulation/README.md

 git submodule update --remote
 ```

-This will only update the branch registered in the .gitmodule, and by default, you will end up with a detached HEAD.
+This will only update the branch registered in the `.gitmodule`, and by default, you will end up with a detached HEAD.
 Now you can `catkin_make` the packages to try out the planner.

 If you wish to contribute to the project, befor editing the code of a `<branch>` in `<package-folder>`, you should run the following: